singlavinod/Self-Driving-Car-NanoDegree-Udacity/README.md

 3. Path Planning and System Integration

-Each of terms has exshaustive projects to ensure adequate percolation of concepts discussed.
-The repository is organized according to individual terms and the corresponding projects/labs are contained within the subdirectories.
+Each of terms has comprehensive projects to ensure percolation of presented concepts.
+The repository is organized according to individual terms and corresponding projects/labs are contained within the subdirectories.

+Note: Current students please avoid plagiarizing the code as it is in violation of [Udacity's honor code](https://udacity.zendesk.com/hc/en-us/articles/210667103-What-is-the-Udacity-Honor-Code-).